 General

+A STA’s TSF timer follows the TSF timer accuracy requirement defined in 11.1.3.9 (TSF timer accuracy) for a non-DMG STA.

-A STA’s TSF timer shall be accurate to within ±100 ppm (See 11.1.3.9 (TSF timer accuracy)).
+NOTE – A non-DMG STA’s TSF timer is accurate to within ±100 ppm.(#104)

 A non-AP STA that is in WUR mode expects to receive WUR Beacon frames every dot11WURBeaconPeriod.

-An AP sending a WUR Beacon frame shall set the TD Control field of the WUR Beacon frame to the TSF timer [5:16] of the transmitting STA’s TSF timer at the time that the start of the data symbol, containing the first bit of TD Control field, is transmitted by the PHY plus the transmitting STA’s delays through its local PHY from the MAC-PHY interface to its interface with the WM.
+An AP sending a WUR Beacon frame shall set the TD Control field of the WUR Beacon frame to the TSF timer [5:16] of the AP(#1180)’s TSF timer at the time that the start of the data symbol(#626) containing the first bit of the(#626) TD Control field(#626) is transmitted by the PHY plus theAP(#1181)’s delays through its local PHY from the MAC-PHY interface to its interface with the WM.

 WUR Beacon generation

-The AP shall define the timing for WUR by transmitting WUR Beacon frames according to dot11WURBeaconPeriod.
+The AP shall define the timing for WUR by transmitting WUR Beacon frames according to dot11WURBeaconPeriod and the Offset of TWBTT field of the WUR Operation element sent by itself(#569).
 This defines a series of TWBTTs exactly dot11WURBeaconPeriod TUs apart.
-At each TWBTT, the AP shall schedule a WUR Beacon frame on the WUR primary channel indicated by the WUR Operating Class and WUR Channel fields in the WUR Operation element as the next frame for transmission according to the medium access rules specified in Clause 10 except that one of the following conditions is met:
+At each TWBTT, the AP shall schedule a WUR Beacon frame on the WUR primary channel indicated by the WUR Operating Class and WUR Channel fields in the WUR Operation element as the next frame for transmission according to the medium access rules specified in Clause 10 except when(#105) any(#627) one of the following conditions is met:

-There is zero WUR non-AP STA associated with the AP
+There are no WUR non-AP STAs(#498) associated with the AP

-AP does not provide WUR service to any associated WUR non-AP STA
+AP does not provide WUR power managementservice to any associated WUR non-AP STA (see 31.6 (WUR power management procedure)) (#498)

-All the PCR components of the associated WUR non-AP STAs are in awake state
+The PCR components of all(#106) the associated WUR non-AP STAs are in Active mode.(#595)

-NOTE—To achieve this requirement, the AP suspends any pending transmissions until the WUR beacon has been transmitted.
+NOTE—To achieve this requirement of scheduling a WUR Beacon frame(#596), the AP suspends any pending transmissions until the WUR beacon frame(#528) has been transmitted.

-The WUR beacon period is included in the WUR Operation element sent by AP, and a non-AP STA with WURx shall adopt that WUR beacon period when joining the BSS, i.e., the non-AP STA shall set the dot11WURBeaconPeriod to the value of the WUR Beacon Period field of the received WUR Operation element.
+An AP shall indicate the WUR beacon period in the WUR Operation element sent by itself.

+A non-AP STA (#107) shall adopt that WUR beacon period when joining the BSS, i.e., the non-AP STA shall set the dot11WURBeaconPeriod to the value of the WUR Beacon Period field of the received WUR Operation element.

-NOTE—Though the transmission of a WUR Beacon frame might be delayed because of CSMA deferrals, subsequent WUR Beacon frames are scheduled at the undelayed nominal WUR beacon interval.
+NOTE—Though the transmission of a WUR Beacon frame might be delayed because of CSMA deferrals, subsequent WUR Beacon frames are scheduled at the undelayed nominal WUR beacon period(#886).

+An AP shall transmit a WUR Beacon frame with data rate that is supported by all WUR non-AP STAs that have requested WUR power management service (see 31.6 (WUR power management procedure)).(#830)

-TSF Timer Update with WUR Beacon
+TSF Timer accuracywith WUR Beacon frame(#108)

 Upon receiving a WUR Beacon frame with a valid FCS and transmit ID that matches the transmit ID of the AP to which the STA is associated, a non-AP STA shall update its TSF timer according to the algorithm described below.